alegomezs/alegomezs/README.md

 ## Hello World! 👋 It's Ale!

-✨I'm a Full Stack Developer✨.
+✨I'm a Full Stack Developer✨

 Sometimes a variety-content Streamer, so stay tunned 😎.
 I appreciate the art of cinnema and filmmaking 🎬.
 I respect life and nature 🌌.
 Father of Felicia 😺.
 In ❤️ with Cele.